marcus67/little_brother/README.md

 *   The web application can be run behind a proxy so that it will be accessible from away allowing remote administration after receiving calls from young users begging for more play time.

+*   There is a helper application ([LittleBrotherTaskbar](https://github.com/marcus67/little_brother_taskbar)) to display the remaining playtime of a monitored user and speak the notifications.

 *   The application has international language support.
-Currently English and German translations are provided.
+Currently English, Italian and German translations are provided.
 Users are invited to provide translations for other languages.

-*   The application uses voice generation to inform the user over impending logouts.
-Also these spoken messages are internationalized.
-Optionally, users can be notified using four different popup tools.

 *   Downtime of a server during playtime (e.g. due to hibernation) is automatically substracted from the play time.